-Visit Ruthven Park, a unique historic estate overlooking the Grand River, and experience the mansion and the lifestyle of five generations of the Thompson family who lived here from the 1840s – 1990s.
+Visit Ruthven Park, a unique historic estate overlooking the Canadian Heritage Grand River, and experience the mansion and the lifestyle of five generations of the Thompson family who lived here from the 1840s – 1990s.

-David Thompson moved to the area from Wainfleet in the 1830’s.
+David Thompson moved to the area from Wainfleet, Ontario in the 1830s.
 His interest in moving here was two-fold.
-First, he wanted to invest in the Grand River Navigation Company with funds he earned while being a contractor on the building of the first Welland Canal in the 1820’s.
+First, he wanted to invest in the Grand River Navigation Company with funds he earned while being a contractor on the building of the first Welland Canal in the 1820s.
 Secondly, he was interested in business.
 As a result of his move, David was instrumental in the laying out of the former 1200 acre town of Indiana.
-He eventually owned two sawmills, as well as a gristmill, carding mill, cooperage and several stores.
-Overall, Indiana supported over 30 industries and was the largest industrial town in Haldimand County in the mid nineteenth century.
+He eventually owned two sawmills, as well as a gristmill, carding mill, cooperage, and several stores.
+Overall, Indiana supported over 30 industries and was the largest industrial town in Haldimand County in the mid-nineteenth century.

-The Greek revival mansion that David had built between 1845 and 1847 is filled with furnishings and possessions owned by five generations of the family and passed to The Lower Grand River Land Trust Inc. largely intact in 1993 through the generosity of Marion Hartney.
-This collection of archival records, military artifacts, furnishings, paintings and decorative arts, tools and implements, books, clothing, gate columns, and lawn sculpture dating from David Thompson I, relate the history of the Thompson family residence and contribute to the understanding of the site.
+The Greek Revival mansion that David had built between 1845 and 1847 is filled with furnishings and possessions owned by five successive generations of the family and passed to The Lower Grand River Land Trust Inc. largely intact in 1993 through the generosity of Marion Hartney.
+This collection of archival records, military artifacts, furnishings, paintings, decorative arts, tools, implements, books, clothing, gate columns, and lawn sculpture dating from David Thompson I relate the history of the Thompson family residence and contribute to the understanding of the site.

-The estate was built in the English model and largely survived intact to the present day.
-The 1500 acres is now made up of Carolinian forests, active farm fields, wetlands, meadows, two cemeteries, nineteenth century buildings and an island.
+The estate was built in the English picturesque landscape model and has largely survived intact to the present day.
+The 1,500 acre property is now made up of Carolinian forests, active farm fields, wetlands, meadows, two cemeteries, nineteenth century buildings, and an island.